reactiveui/website/input/docs/handbook/observable-as-property-helper/index.md

 ```

 Here, `ToProperty` creates an `ObservableAsPropertyHelper` instance which will
-signal that the "FirstName" property has changed. `ToProperty` is an extension
+signal that the "FirstName" property has changed.
-method on `IObservable<T>` and semantically acts like a "Subscribe".

 # Performance considerations